cybertraining-dsc/su21-reu-366/project/index.md

 intelligence is a part of computer science that involves learning, problem-solving, and replication of human intelligence.
 When we hear of artificial intelligence, we often hear of machine learning as well.
 The reason for this is because machine learning also involves the use of human intelligence.
 Machine learning is the process of a program or system getting more capable over time[^2].
 One example of machine learning at work is Netflix.
 Netflix is a streaming service that allows users to watch a variety of tv shows and movies, and it also falls under the category of a recommendation engine.
-Recommendation engines like Netflix do not need to be explicitly programmed.
+Recommendation engines/applications like Netflix do not need to be explicitly programmed.
 However, their algorithms mine the data, identify patterns, and then the applications can make recommendations.

 Now, what is handwriting recognition?
 Handwriting Recognition is a branch of (OCR) Optical Character Recognition.
 It is a technology that receives handwritten information from paper, images, and other items and interprets them into digital text in real-time[^1].
 Handwriting recognition is a very established area in the